 Inside you’ll also find a micro-USB cable, the wireless dongle and a soft cloth carrying pouch.
 The basic audio cable should allow you to plug it into any 3.5mm jack and draw out audio, and act as a headset for most mobile phones.

-There’s plenty nice to say about Sony’s new pair of Platinum Wireless Headphones.
-They have exceptional – and balanced – audio performance and the mic sounds “above average” according to the people we spoke to.
+There’s plenty nice to say about Sony’s Platinum Wireless Headphones: They have exceptional – and balanced – audio performance and the mic sounds “above average” according to the people we spoke to.
 There’s also 3D Audio support that creates 100 virtual speakers, though honestly the headset doesn’t have the same panache in this area that you’d find on the competition’s pair of cans.

 Speaking of, a lot could be done in the design department to make them look a lot less massive sitting on top of your head, and despite two metal alloy bars floating across the top, the headset’s plastic sections feel fragile.